 Focusing on success instead of assuming failure upfront

-The number of articles discussing the reasons why software development projects fail has recently been growing, you can find one of them on our blog as well.
-This should come as no surprise, given the research conducted by the Standish Group which shows that over 30% of projects are anticipated to be closed before ever being completed and over 50% of projects will cost twice as much as it was originally estimated.
-Whilst there has been a great deal of analysis focused around what makes a great number of projects end in failure and how to overcome this problem, little has been said about shifting your mind-set and focusing on success instead of assuming failure upfront, which is why this article explains how to ensure project success in the first place.
+The number of articles discussing why software development projects fail has recently been growing, and you can find one on our blog as well.
+This should come as no surprise, given the research conducted by the Standish Group, which shows that over 30% of projects are anticipated to be closed before ever being completed, and over 50% of projects will cost twice as much as initially estimated.
+Whilst there has been a great deal of analysis focused on what makes a significant number of projects end in failure and how to overcome this problem, little has been said about shifting your mindset and concentrating on success instead of assuming failure upfront, which is why this article explains how to ensure project success in the first place.

 1. Gather clear requirements

-Gathering requirements and conducting business analysis are the first two steps in the development lifecycle which determine what designing and developing a product will look like.
-After collecting and analysing requirements along with additional business documents, a business analyst can determine what your client needs and distinguish it from what they want, as well as then translating those needs to developers to find the best way to complete the project.
-If you want to avoid failure, be realistic, and never promise something you cannot deliver.
+Gathering requirements and conducting business analysis are the first two steps in the development lifecycle, which determine what designing and developing a product will look like.
+After collecting and analysing requirements and additional business documents, a business analyst can determine what your client needs, distinguish it from what they want, and then translate those needs to developers to find the best way to complete the project.
+To avoid failure, be realistic and never promise something you cannot deliver.

 2. Detail project specifications

 Once the requirements are collected and analysed, it is necessary to write them all down.
-It allows both parties to verify whether all aspects have been included in the contract as discussed and to avoid any misunderstandings in the future.
-It is vital to discuss conditions such as the general scope, deadline, payment schedule, and detailed system performance criteria.
+It allows both parties to verify whether all aspects have been included in the contract as discussed and avoid any future misunderstandings.
+Examining conditions such as the general scope, deadline, payment schedule, and detailed system performance criteria is vital.

 3. Involve end-users